-Persona 4 originally came out on the Playstation 2 in 2009 in Europe, the Persona series is a spin off of the Shin Megami Tensei series and whilst sitting under the same banner as these games does not share a universe with them.
-Being the fourth iteration in the series, from Persona 3 the game shifted focus sharply moving away from the demon bartering isometric dungeon crawling and into a school environment.
+Persona 4 originally came out on the Playstation 2 in 2009 (in Europe), the Persona series is a spin off of the Shin Megami Tensei series, and whilst sitting under the same banner as these games does not share a universe with them.
+From Persona 3 the series shifted focus sharply moving away from the demon bartering isometric dungeon crawler and into a school environment.
 Whilst retaining dungeon crawling it becomes a lite version of a visual novel, making choices in order to get closer to those around you and increase your own power.

-That’s what makes Persona unique as an RPG, you don’t explore a wide open world with endless possibilities, mountains and oceans like most JRPGs in order to get stronger.
+That’s what makes Persona unique as an RPG, you don’t explore a wide open world with endless possibilities, like most JRPGs.
 Your scope is limited to that of small Inaba and your exploration is more personal.
 You’re a young man trapped in the middle of nowhere for a year and the game explores the issues of being a teenager in the doldrum of a small town.

-Persona 4 centers around the sleepy grotto of Inaba a small mountain village where nothing ever seemingly happens.
+Persona 4 centers around the sleepy grotto of Inaba, a small mountain village where nothing ever seemingly happens.
 As with most JRPGs nothing happens until you enter the picture.
-Upon arriving in Inaba a mysterious series of murders begins and through no fault of your own you become entangled in these events and it becomes your job to discover who is behind them with your group of chumly school cohorts as you battle your way through the mysterious TV world and save the people who are thrown in there by the games mysterious villain.
+Upon arriving in Inaba a mysterious series of murders begins and through no fault of your own you become entangled in these events.
+It becomes your job to discover who is behind them with your group of chumly school cohorts, as you battle your way through the mysterious TV world and save the people who are thrown in there by the games mysterious villain.

-This is not the entire tale though, Persona 4 has you weave your own story by making you interact with the, sometimes comically over the top, citizens of Inaba.
-Your own tale is forged through the experiences you have with others.
-The game introduces you to the personal issues of each individual you meet and educates you on how these people are dealing with their situations as you help them.
-From a young man who is being blamed for destroying the towns economy through proxy of his fathers business, a father dealing with his daughter growing up and the absence of her mother, the weighted expectations of a family legacy which a young girl isn’t sure she wants or a young man’s worries about his own sexuality.
+This is not the entire tale though, Persona 4 has you weave your own story by making you interact with, the sometimes comically over the top, citizens of Inaba.
+Your own tale is forged through the experiences you have with others, Persona 4: Golden introduces you to the personal issues of each individual you meet and educates you on how these people are dealing with their situations as you help them.
+From a young man who is being blamed for destroying the towns economy through proxy of his fathers business, a father dealing with his daughter growing up and the absence of her mother, the weighted expectations of a family legacy which a young girl isn’t sure she wants or a young man’s worries about his own masculinity.

-Eventually the rain begins to fall in Inaba and this is where the games dungeon crawling element comes into focus; people are kidnapped and thrown into the TV, the world of Shadows, by an unknown assailant.
-The TV seemingly shows their inner desires and “true” feelings.
+Eventually the rain begins to fall in Inaba and this is where the dungeon crawling element comes into focus.
+People are kidnapped and thrown into the TV, the world of Shadows, by an unknown assailant.
+The TV seemingly shows their inner desires and true feelings.
 If you do not save these people before the fog falls, they die.
 Giving you a constant sense of fear and threat hovering over your head.

-The game focuses on confronting the side of you that you choose to ignore and the victims own insecurities and uses this as a way to create a different world for the player to explore, the world behind the television is supposedly created by the heart of the person who enters the television and is distorted by their “true feelings”.
-Whilst all the areas inside the television are procedurally generated with a skinned theme, each one is at least interesting to look at, start with a castle, a bath house and even styled like a retro video game.
-Each of these areas initially acts as a way to expand your party since those you rescue join your party as they face their fears and unlock their Personas to use.
+The game focuses on confronting the side of you that you choose to ignore and the victims own insecurities, it uses this as a way to create a different world for the player to explore.
+The world behind the television is supposedly created by the heart of the person who is thrown in where it is distorted by their “true feelings”.
+Whilst all the areas inside the television are procedurally generated, each with a separate skinned theme, each one is at least interesting to look at.
+Starting with a castle, a bath house and even styled like a retro video game.
+Each of these areas initially acts as a way to expand your party, since those you rescue join your party as they face their fears and unlock their Personas to use.

 Personas are the games collectables essentially, the easiest comparison for these monsters is “Pokemon”.
-As the main character you hold a unique ability, dubbed the “Wild Card” effect, that you belong the Fool arcana this means you can freely switch between personas unlike your team members.
+As the main character you hold a unique ability, dubbed the “Wild Card” effect, that you belong the Fool arcana.
+This means you can freely switch between personas unlike your team members.
 Your team members are locked into specific Personas, however, if you max out your social link with them their powers increase and they gain extra skills and eventually evolve into a new Persona.
 Each Persona falls under a certain arcana and you gain more power by progressing a social link with somebody in the real world, thus the focus on relationships and those around you.
-The more relationships you form the more Personas you can form in the games mysterious “velvet room”, as you progress through the game you will expand the personas that can be formed in this room.
+The more relationships you form the more Personas you can create in the games mysterious “velvet room”.
 A new addition to the velvet room is “Marie” who will open up a new social link and ultimately a dungeon towards the end of the game.
 Marie’s role is to handle skill cards that will sometimes be found at the end of battles during “shuffle time”.
 Marie allows you to give her the cards and then she will let you buy a copy of that card at anytime in the game from then on.
-This is especially helpful since it allows you to stockpile cards of certain skills or create Personas that have purely “useful” skills (such as healing or the ability to exit the dungeon).
+This is especially helpful since it allows you to stockpile cards of certain skills, or create Personas that have purely “useful” skills (such as healing or the ability to escape a dungeon).

-Despite being more or less a straight port there are a few new additions such Marie and her skill cards this includes, as previously mentioned, a new end game dungeon involving Marie as well as a social link with the skittish partner of your uncle Dojima, Adachi.
-The game has also been upgraded for widescreen output and has had a large majority of textures slightly updated.
+Despite being more or less a straight port there are a few new additions, such as Marie and her skill cards, this includes as previously mentioned a new end game dungeon involving Marie as well as a social link with the skittish partner of your uncle Dojima, Adachi.
+The game has also been upgraded for widescreen displays and has had a large majority of textures updated.

-Shuffle time is a mechanic that has been improved since the last game, rather than trying to introduce an element of luck as with the previous version where cards would appear on the screen and be shuffled in front of you, forcing you to pick one whilst avoiding the smoking cards.
-Instead you get a choice of picking form 4-6 cards, if you draw all your cards you get a bonus allowing you to draw more cards after your next battle as well.
+Shuffle time is a mechanic that has been improved since the last version, rather than trying to introduce an element of luck as with the previous version where cards would appear on the screen and be shuffled in front of you, forcing you to pick one whilst avoiding the smoking cards, instead you get a choice of picking from 4-6 cards, if you draw all your cards you get a bonus allowing you to draw more cards after your next battle as well.
 This adds an element of strategy into picking which cards you want for the largest pay out, cards that let you draw more cards typically have negative effects as well such as one of the “Draw 3 more cards” options being “No Experience for this battle”.